-As of the beginning of 2019, nearly 5,000 satellites are orbiting our planet — more, since SpaceX just launched 60 Starlink communications satellites in one monumental event.
+As of the beginning of 2023, nearly 15,000 satellites are orbiting our planet — more, since SpaceX just launched the first rocket of the year with 114 satellites in one monumental event.
 With so many orbiting bodies circling the Earth, it’s a miracle they don’t crash into each other, right?

 It might seem like magic, but in reality, it’s because they aren’t all orbiting at the same height.
 Let’s take a closer look at what LEO, MEO and GEO satellites are, and why more companies are investing in LEO and MEO satellites to support space exploration.